bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/implementors-view.md

+`fieldLabel` is not some new ontology in Haskell, it's only sugar.
 The `fieldLabel` declaration desugars to:

 ```wiki